September 22, 2020

 Any resident of South Lake Tahoe, Meyers, Stateline, Zephyr Cove, and other nearby communities who are showing symptoms including fever, cough, shortness of breath, or unusual muscle aches, should call Barton Hospital’s Health Line at (530) 600-1999.

 Help flatten the curve and save lives!
 Please:

-- Maintain physical distancing measures when shopping or out walking.
+- Maintain physical distancing measures when outside your home.
 Keep a distance of at least 6 feet between yourself and others at all times.